NarubyRiverlione/gebouwenbeheer-melder/memory-bank/progress.md

 Most core features and tests are complete; CI pipelines are in place.
 Documentation updates and final review remain.

 ## Known Issues
+- Test pipeline broken due to better-sqlite rebuild issue (low priority)
-No major issues.
-All tests pass; linting and type checks are green.
+- All tests pass locally; linting and type checks are green.